 What are mothballs and how are they used?

-Moth repellant products come in a variety of forms, including balls, cubes, spheres, cakes, scales, powder, and flakes.
+Moth repellent products come in a variety of forms, including balls, cubes, spheres, cakes, scales, powder, and flakes.
 They may contain the insecticides naphthalene, paradichlorobenzene (PDB), or, rarely, camphor.
-Older mothballs usually contain naphthalene and the packaging often states “old fashioned mothballs.”
-Most modern mothballs now contain PDB instead because of concern for naphthalene’s flammability and toxicity.
-Camphor mothballs are more commonly found in Asia but are available for purchase in North America.
+Older mothballs usually contain naphthalene and the packaging often labels them as “old-fashioned mothballs.”
+Most modern mothballs contain PDB instead, because of concern about naphthalene’s flammability and toxicity.
+Camphor mothballs are more commonly found in Asia but are available in North America.

-Mothballs are designed to be used in a sealed container to limit the spread of the vapors.
-When used and stored properly, they are relatively safe to have in a home with pets.
+Mothballs are designed to be used in a sealed container to limit the spread of vapors.
+When used and stored properly, they are relatively safe to keep in a home with pets.
 Mothball ingestions make up a small percentage of calls to Pet Poison Helpline, a 24/7 animal poison control center.
-Approximately half of mothball calls are related to ingestion of naphthalene type mothballs.
+Approximately half of mothball-related calls are related to ingestion of naphthalene-type mothballs.
 The remaining calls regarding mothball exposures are divided between PDB and unknown types of mothballs.

-How many mothballs could be toxic to a dog?
+How many mothballs could be harmful to a dog?

 As little as one mothball could poison a dog.
 The toxic dose depends on the size of your pet, the size of mothball, the type of mothball, and whether the mothball was ingested, or if the pet was only exposed to the fumes.